mmig/cordova-plugin-gadgetbridge/README.md

 ```

 NOTE the command-line argument is persisted in `config.xml` as `<variable name="GB_EXTENDED_PERMISSIONS" value="{THE VALUE}" />`,
-     but changing the this `variable` in `config.xml` after the plugin was installed, will have no effect.
+     but changing the `variable` in `config.xml` after the plugin was installed, will have no effect.
      For changing the setting after the plugin was installed, the corresponding preference tag can be used, i.e.
      ```xml
      <preference name="GB_EXTENDED_PERMISSIONS" value="true" />